biojava/biojava.github.io/wiki/Google_Summer_of_Code_2012.md

 We are accepting applicants for projects for BioJava.
 If you want to propose a project, have a look at the <BioJava:Modules> page, for areas which are currently under development.
+Also take a look at the [Feature Requests](BioJava3_Feature_Requests "wikilink") page.

 Please read the [GSoC page at the Open Bioinformatics Foundation](http://www.open-bio.org/wiki/Google_Summer_of_Code) and the